-(BLACK PR WIRE)people realize how color influences their perception, but its affects are everywhere.
+(BLACK PR WIRE) -- Few people realize how color influences their perception, but its affects are everywhere.
 Think about the inside of a typical buffet or fast food restaurant, with its bright lighting and bright pastel colors.
 Contrast that with a formal restaurant.
 They are usually darkly lit inside, with mostly black, gray or brown interior.
 They are designed that way for a reason.
 Bright lights and colors induce people to rapid eating and movement, so they are used in fast food restaurants.
 A dark interior has a relaxing, slowing effect, designed to extend a patron’s visit.

 Our reactions to colors, in part, have a basis in their association in nature.
 Blue and green, for example, are the colors of the sky, water and healthy vegetation.
 They are associated with tranquility and healing, and blue has been said to lower the pulse rate.